How SGARs affect other animals

 If you come across a sick or injured wildlife, the most important thing to do is to call your State or Territory’s wildlife rescue hotline and follow their advice.

-If you suspect your family pet has been poisoned, take them to a vet.
+If you suspect your family pet has been poisoned, take them to a vet, ASAP.
+Some good indicators include bleeding gums or cuts that are taking a long time to clot.
 Make sure to tell the vet if you had rat bait out (even inside your house, away from pets), or if you caught your pet with a dead rat or mouse, before they got sick.

 Learn how to keep rodents away from your home, without poison, to keep birds and pets safer